 The Barcelona conference of July 1988 was special in the sense that its timing concurred with the 40th anniversary of the Universal Declaration of Human Rights.
 The invited speaker was John Humphrey, the Canadian legal scholar and human rights advocate who was the author of the first draft of the Universal Declaration of Human Rights.
 The Sixteenth General Assembly heard the President reporting about the genuinely international development of the Association with 609 members from 40 countries participating in the conference and a global membership of 1850 members.
 The Secretary General reported that since 1986 seven occasional papers had been published.
-The Unesco observer informed the Assembly that Unesco was keen to promote pluralism in language and that the organisation might be able to assist in meeting costs of future conferences.
+The Unesco observer informed the Assembly that Unesco was keen to promote pluralism in language and that it might be able to assist in meeting costs of future conferences.
 Following a long discussion it was agreed that in addition to English and French, Spanish should be regarded as an official language of the Association.

-The result of the elections were that as officers were elected Cees Hamelink as President-elect (to take office as president in 1990), Tamas Szecsko as General Secretary, Olof Hulten as Treasurer, Annie Mear as Deputy Secretary and as Vice-presidents Hamid Mowlana and K.E.
+The elections led to results that as officers were elected Cees Hamelink as President-elect (to take office as president in 1990), Tamás Szecskö as General Secretary, Olof Hultén as Treasurer, Annie Mear as Deputy Secretary and as Vice-presidents Hamid Mowlana and K.E.
 Eapen were elected.
-For the International Council 30 members were electedThe elections in Barcelona 1988 were historic in the sense that there was an open election for the International Council, with each position having a male as well as a female candidate-a process proposed by Gerbner.
+For the International Council 30 members were elected.
+The elections in Barcelona 1988 were historic in the sense that there was an open election for the International Council, with each position having a male as well as a female candidate-a process proposed by George Gerbner.
 Indeed, it was after 1988 that "female members began to penetrate what until then had been the top management 'glass ceiling' in our organization, thanks in part to a more egalitarian attitude on the part of our male colleagues and pressure from the newly formed Women's Network" (Robinson, 2002).
 But gender did not just surface in IAMCR management; it also attracted scholars doing research on media and gender, leading to a section headed by Madeleine Kleberg of Sweden.
 A new section was also established in media education, headed by Birgitte Tufte of Denmark.

-IAMCR was a close witness to the "collapse of Communism" in Eastern Europe from 1989 to 1991, first in August 1989 in Budapest, where Secretary General Tamás Szecskö hosted a meeting of the International Council during the days when the first East Germans escaped to the West via their embassy in Budapest-a prelude to the fall of the Berlin Wall in November 1989.
+IAMCR was a close witness to the "collapse of Communism" in Eastern Europe from 1989 to 1990, first in August 1989 in Budapest, where Secretary General Tamás Szecskö hosted a meeting of the International Council during the days when the first East Germans escaped to the West via their embassy in Budapest-a prelude to the fall of the Berlin Wall in November 1989.
 The next IAMCR conference was held in Bled, Slovenia, which in August 1990 was in a state of violent conflict, leading to its secession from Yugoslavia.
 Yet the resort town at Lake Bled hosted a peaceful and professionally efficient meeting with the theme "Developments in Communication and Democracy", paving the way to the new millennium.

-At Lake Bled, Yugoslavia, the Conference (with 530 participatns and 290 papers) and the 17th General Assembly took place in August 1990.
-President Halloran thanked all the officers, council members and members at large for their help and friendship during the 18 years of his presidency.
-As the new President, Hamelink, took over several presentations were made to the outgoing President.
-A gavel for the Association in memory of Jim Halloran's Presidency given by the Nordic countries was presented by Olof Hulten.
-A Honorary Doctorate from the University of Bergen was presented by Helge Ostbye and Kirsti Saelen.
+1990: Lake Bled in Yugoslavia's Slovenia was the site of the Conference and the 17th General Assembly in August, with 530 participants from 53 countries and 290 papers.
+As the new President Hamelink took over, the outgoing President President Halloran thanked all the officers, council members and members at large for their help and friendship during the 18 years of his presidency.
+A gavel for the Association in memory of Jim Halloran's Presidency given by the Nordic countries was presented by Olof Hultén.
+A Honorary Doctorate from the University of Bergen was presented to Halloran by Helge Östbye and Kirsti Saelen.
 The Honorary Life Presidency of the Association was announced by the new President, and Peggy Gray was made an Honorary Life member of the Association.